 But there are no "sure things" in real estate.

-When your house appreciates you have more equity to borrow against, and you'll see a greater profit when you sell.
+When your property appreciates you have a bigger asset to borrow against, and you'll create a greater profit when you sell.

-It's important that you pick an agent in Lexington who is familiar with the factors that drive local prices is the most important element to consider.
+Choosing an agent in Lexington who knows the factors that drive local prices is the most important element to consider.

-Many assume that the economy is the major factor affecting real estate appreciation.
+Many assume that the economy is the greatest factor affecting real estate appreciation.

-mortgage rates, unemployment, job growth, government programs and a lot of other national determinants have a noticeable effect on your property's value.
+mortgage rates, unemployment, business growth, government programs and a handful of other national determinants have a measurable impact on your home's worth.

-So those areas often appreciate, or keep their value consistently, year to year.
+So these communities often appreciate, or hold their value consistently, year to year.

-Appreciation history - Have home prices risen or declined over the last 5 to 10 years?
-Is the neighborhood thought of as desirable because of its location or affordability?
+Appreciation history - Have property prices increased or decreased over the last 5-10 years?
+Is the area considered desirable because of its location or affordability?